To The Philippines

 Background

-Full Poem: To The Philippines
+Full Poem: To the Philippines

 Warm and beautiful like a houri of yore,